-- Partly or completely emptied cigars filled with marijuana (blunts).
+- Partly or completely emptied cigars filled with cannabis (blunts).

-Smoking THC-rich resins extracted from the marijuana plant is on the rise.
+Smoking THC-rich resins extracted from the cannabis plant is on the rise.
 People are using various forms of these extracts, such as:

 - Hash oil or Honey oil, which is a gooey liquid.

 - Wax or Budder, which is a soft solid with a texture like lip balm.